kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Model_Serialisation/ReadMe.md

 ## What is model serialisation?
 - Serialisation is the process of translating a data structure or object state into a format that can be stored (for example, in a file or memory data buffer) or transmitted (for example, over a computer network) and reconstructed later (possibly in a different computer environment).
-- In other words, serializing is a way to write a python object on the disk that can be transferred anywhere and later de-serialized (read) back by a python script.
+- In other words, serialising is a way to write a python object on the disk that can be transferred anywhere and later de-serialized (read) back by a python script.
 - The reason for that is that the ML model iself should be rendered executable as an independent asset: a Scikit-learn model shoudl be run in a Spark job.  - Essentially, serialisation rended the model language-trained-agnostic and not vendor-specific.
 ***